mildly-intelligent/dotfiles/README.md

 Papirus, it's simply incredible the work that was put into this icon theme.
 They have an icon for the most obscure shit like Kerbal Space Program.
 Not only do they have icons for anything you can think of, they all look great too.

 ### Cursor:
-Dracula, I honsetly don't pay much attention to the cursor so IDC.
+Dracula, I honestly don't pay much attention to the cursor so IDC.

 ### Fonts:
 #### Terminal:
 Hack, great font, no notes.
 Also the Hack Nerd Font because nerd fonts are awesome.
 #### Main:
-Noto sans, I'm a basic bitch.
+Noto Sans, I'm a basic bitch.
 Also it looks fine.

 ## Applications:

 ### Browser:
-Firefox, I tried Brave but the search engine's layout was so alien that I immediatley switched back.
+Firefox, I tried Brave but the search engine's layout was so alien that I immediately switched back.

 ### Messeging:
-BetterDiscord with the catppuccin theme.
+BetterDiscord with the Catppuccin theme.

 ### Media Player:
 VLC for files and Spicetify for music.